All Episodes

 It's not too complicated.

-It's just it's a shame out there.
+It's just a shame out there.

-Story in by Carolyn Lockhead.
+Story by Carolyn Lockhead.

 Obama needs a sister soldier moment.

-Listen to this, this is Carolyn Lockney.
+Listeners, this is Carolyn Lockheed.

-You have to assume here that we're not talking about a rock-ribbed conservative journalist here.
+Now, you have to assume here that we're not talking about a rock-ribbed conservative journalist here.

-Everybody in a have anybody ever heard of E.F.
+Have anybody ever heard of E.F.
 Hutton?

 Where are they today?

-They don't exist, snurdly.
+They don't exist, snurdily.

 They went belly up.

 Remember the commercials when E.F.
-Hutton speaks.
+Hutton speaks?

-Yeah, well, well, where are they?
+Well, where are they?

-There's all these things happen all the time.
+These things happen all the time.

 These investment banking firms go south all the time.